Document Type : Research Paper

 Authors

-2 Water Engineering Department and Urmia Lake Research Institute, PhD in Hydrology, Urmia University,
+Department of Water Engineering and Urmia Lake Research Institute, and Department of Water Engineering, Urmia University, Urmia, Iran.

 10.22059/jwim.2024.378868.1172